nDumitru/Win11-Install-Assistant/README.md

 Please note that modifying the registry can have unintended consequences, and these methods are intended for advanced users who understand the risks involved.
 Use them at your own discretion.

+## Usage

+This tool is intended for users who are determined to install Windows 11 on hardware that doesn't meet the minimum requirements.
+By bypassing certain system checks, it allows the installation to proceed on unsupported hardware configurations.

+Please note that bypassing these checks may lead to compatibility issues or reduced performance.
+It is recommended to ensure your hardware meets the official requirements for Windows 11 to ensure optimal functionality.

+Use this tool at your own risk, and make sure to understand the implications of running Windows 11 on unsupported hardware.

 ## Manual Installation Steps

 ### 1. Start a Clean Windows 11 Setup